allenai/allenact/projects/tutorials/minigrid_tutorial.md

 # Experiment configuration file

 Our complete experiment consists of:
-- Training a basic actor-critic agent with memory to solve the navigation task.
+- Training a basic actor-critic agent with memory to solve randomly sampled navigation tasks.
-- Validation on a small set of tasks (running in parallel with training).
+- Validation on a fixed set of tasks (running in parallel with training).
-- A second stage where we test saved checkpoints with a larger set of tasks.
+- A second stage where we test saved checkpoints with a larger fixed set of tasks.

 The entire configuration for the experiment, including training, validation, and testing, is encapsulated in a single class implementing the `ExperimentConfig` abstraction.
 For this tutorial, we will follow the config under